Content Search Flow#

 Timestamp (for video results, showing the pin time in the video)

-Raw text / Summary — expandable text snippet or VLM-generated summary
+Raw text / Summary - Expandable text snippet or VLM-generated summary

-Tags — associated labels
+Tags - Associated labels

 Click Reset to clear all search inputs and results.

-Step 3: Q&A (RAG)#
+Step 3: Q&A Retrieval-Augmented Generation (RAG)#

-Switch to the Q&A tab
+Switch to the Q&A tab.

-Press Enter or click the send button
+Press Enter or click the Send button.

-The system retrieves the most relevant chunks from your uploaded content, assembles them as context, and sends them to the VLM to generate a grounded answer.
+The system retrieves the most relevant chunks from uploaded content, assembles them as context, and sends them to the VLM to generate a grounded answer.
 Each response includes:

 Answer - The AI-generated response based on your content